deanpcmad/twitchrb/README.md

 # Required scope: user:edit
 @client.users.update(description: "New Description")

+# Deprecated.
+Please look at using channels.followed or channels.followers
 # Shows users who follow or are following a user ID
 @client.users.follows(from_id: 141981764)
 @client.users.follows(to_id: 141981764)